Since 2017

 Step 9

-10. Combine all chopped ingredients in bowl.
+10. I put all the chopped ingredients into a bowl.

 Step 10